th0rgall/voc-api/readme.md

+_**Warning: this code has not been maintained for years and has several issues.** Most of it might still work, but I recommend you only use this repository for reference._

 # Vocabulary.com API

 This is an unofficial Javascript API for vocabulary.com.
 It can be used in Firefox/Chrome web extensions or Node.js projects.